Capital punishment in Maine: Jeremiah Baum

 Baum is known as the only person to be executed by the state of Maine for treason, as all of the other people who were executed by the state were charged with murder.

 Daniel Wilkinson

 Daniel Wilkinson was executed for murder on November 21, 1885.
 He and his partner John Ewitt were caught trying to break into the Gould Ship Chandlery and fled.
 They were discovered by Officer William Lawrence, who threatened to arrest them but was shot in the head with a .32 caliber revolver by Wilkinson.
-Ewitt was able to flee to England and avoid prosecution, while Wilkinson was caught and arrested after about a week and was hung for his crime.
+Ewitt was able to flee to England and avoid prosecution, while Wilkinson was caught and arrested after about a week and was hanged for his crime.
 He died slowly by strangulation due to a poorly tied noose, a fact that was later used by the anti-death penalty movement in Maine to successfully argue for the elimination of the death penalty, making Wilkinson the last person to be executed by the state of Maine.